Learning Objectives

 📊 Practical Points

-Al-Mg alloys (5000 series aluminum alloys) are representative alloys that use solid solution strengthening as the main strengthening mechanism.
-Mg dissolves up to about 6% and achieves both excellent strength and corrosion resistance.
-They are widely used as can materials and marine materials.
+Al-Mg alloys (5000-series aluminum alloys) are representative alloys in which solid solution strengthening is the primary strengthening mechanism.
+Mg can be dissolved up to about 6%, achieving both excellent strength and corrosion resistance.
+These alloys are widely used for can stock and shipbuilding materials.

 3.2.1 Mechanism of Precipitation

-Precipitation is a phenomenon in which second-phase particles form from a supersaturated solid solution.
-A typical precipitation process goes through the following stages:
+Precipitation is the phenomenon in which second-phase particles form from a supersaturated solid solution.
+A typical precipitation process proceeds through the following stages:

 3.2.2 Nucleation Theory